charlesdgburns/charlesdgburns/README.md

 # Ahoy!
 I go by Charles.

-## I'm currently studying an MSc in Neuroscience, having previously graduated with a joint degree in Maths and Psychology.
+## I'm currently studying an MSc in Neuroscience, having recently graduated with a joint degree in Maths and Psychology.

 ## Fascinated by how information is represented in the brain and artificial neural networks.